 Translational studies involving healthy subjects can go a long way towards bridging preclinical animal experiments and trials in patients.
 However, clinical studies involving patients will always be an essential step in the development process, as no pain model can replicate all aspects of clinical pain.
 At CHDR, we have extensive experience in clinical drug development, including studies involving patients with a wide range of somatic and/or psychiatric disorders.
 Depending on the target patient population and the sponsor’s needs, studies can be conducted in our clinical research unit or in a hospital setting.

 To increase the applicability of PainCart, CHDR is currently investigating new ways to systematically interfere with central and/or peripheral mechanisms of pain.
 These research projects – which are primarily self-financed – should enable the study of a much wider range of drug effects.
 One such project involves using virtual reality (VR) to interfere with the affective component of pain.
 We plan to use VR to induce a stronger pain response to electrical or pressure-based stimuli, in order to evaluate the way in which this can be affected by various analgesics via their effects on the affective component of pain.

 Does our compound have analgesic properties?

-Using PainCart, we can study the analgesic potential of a new compound in healthy subjects.
-We can also compare the compound’s PainCart profile to profiles obtained with registered analgesics, and we can obtain important information regarding how the test compound affects the various mechanisms represented in PainCart as well as the subjective drug effects in human subjects.
+Using PainCart, we can study the analgesic potential of a new compound in healthy subjects, and compare the compound’s PainCart profile to profiles obtained with registered analgesics.
+We can also gain important information regarding how the test compound affects the various mechanisms represented in PainCart, as well as the subjective drug effects in human subjects.